The best video hosting providers

 • Video on Demand (VOD): VOD is a major component of Streamio.
 Videos can be uploaded, managed, and published.
 Streamio thus covers the entire video lifecycle.

-• Video management: Streamio offers all the essential features you need to manage online videos.
+• Video management: Streamio offers all the essential features needed to manage online videos.
 These include playlists/channels, embedding tools, access rights management, encoding in various resolutions, and an easy-to-use dashboard.

-• Infrastructure & hosting: Rackfish (the parent company) hosts Streamio in Sweden — no use of foreign cloud services, which is explicitly emphasized.
-This means that data remains under Swedish/European sovereignty.
-A worldwide CDN is nevertheless integrated for global delivery.
+• Infrastructure & hosting: Rackfish (the parent company) hosts Streamio in Sweden and does not use foreign cloud services, ensuring that data remains under Swedish/European control.
+At the same time, a global CDN is integrated for delivery worldwide.

-• GDPR compliance: Streamio delivers videos cookie-free and Swedish provider offers Streamio a standard contract for data processing; customers retain full rights to their content.
+• GDPR compliance: Streamio delivers videos without cookies.
+As a Swedish provider, it offers a standard data processing agreement (DPA), and customers retain full rights to their content.

-• Value for money — Streamio advertises low prices with comprehensive features
+• Value for money: Streamio offers comprehensive features at affordable prices

-• Create your own domains for internal and external use
+• Allows domains to be created for internal and external use

 • Weaknesses: